Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - You can also get this prompt if your Microsoft account has been deleted for some reason.

 - One easy way to fix this issue is to use the correct account type while logging in.

-Trying to sign in some Microsoft services, such as Microsoft 365 (formerly Office 365) or Outlook, might result in an unexpected login error.
+Trying to sign in to some Microsoft services, such as Microsoft 365 (formerly Office 365) or Outlook, might result in an unexpected login error.
 The common error is accompanied by a message that reads: That Microsoft account doesn’t exist.
 Enter a different account or get a new one.

 How do I recover a Microsoft account that doesn’t exist?

 1. Check if the account name was typed correctly

 - It is possible sometimes that, the account name was misspelled.
 Double-check if you typed it incorrectly

 - If the account name was typed correctly, maybe the email address is incorrect or has been changed recently

 - Make sure that your email has the correct domain at the end: @gmail.com, @outlook.com, @live.com, etc.

 - Try to log in using your old email address or phone number if they were changed